 In the years of my training, I was often confronted with the motto “No Pain, No Gain”, especially in the Asian region.
 I have experienced countless massages, hearing these words from a laughing masseur while I cringed in pain.
 These massages were not effective at all and certainly not relaxing.
 Neither during the treatment, nor the hours or days afterwards.

 Even a lot of my clients thought the same way. „Massage hast to hurt to do any good, right?
 So massage as hard as you can please.“ is just one example of what I get to hear on a regular basis.
-I am glad that so far I was able to change my clients minds, and convince them otherwise.
+I am glad that so far I was able to change most of my clients minds, and convince them otherwise.

 I’m not really a fan of the „no pain, no gain“-philosophy in massage.
 Of course, a massage may also hurt sometimes (in a degree that is bearable for you – I like to call it “comfortable discomfort”), but it definitely doesn’t have to be painful throughout to be effective.
 Accordingly, I try to keep my massages as painless as possible by slowly approaching your individual pain threshold when massaging painful areas (like trigger points).